 “Is that all you call them Lieutenant Commander McFarland?” a male lieutenant, junior grade, asked.
-“I call them what they really all, a bunch of murderous bastards.”
+“I call them what they really are, a bunch of murderous bastards.”

 “I was trying to remain polite,” Rachel stated as she looked to the JG.
 “That’s all.”

 “I see,” he replied.
 “When it comes to those bastards, they don’t deserve to be called anything remotely close to polite.
-Those goddamn bastards need to pay for what they did, suckering us like they did.”
-He looked to Rachel.
+Those goddamn bastards need to pay for what they did, suckering us as they did.”
+He looked at Rachel.
 “Don’t you agree?”

 Rachel nodded her head.
 “Yes, they do need to pay.”

-“What I think she meant was,” Richard spoke up, “both McFarland and I are higher ranking officers.”
+“What I think she meant was,” Richard spoke up, “both McFarland and I are higher-ranking officers.”
 He pointed to the two of them.
 “We need to set a higher standard.
-We may hate them and we may want them to pay dearly for what they did but that doesn’t at all mean that we stray from the realm of professionalism.
+We may hate them, we may want them to pay dearly for what they did, but that doesn’t at all mean that we stray from the realm of professionalism.
 The four of us are officers of the Human Federation Space Force, let us never forget that we represent Earth and we must do that with dignity, honor, and professionalism.”
-He looked to the J.G.
-“And you of all people,” he looked at his name plate, “Lieutenant Copeland, should know that.”
+He looked to the JG.
+“And you of all people,” he looked at his nameplate, “Lieutenant Copeland, should know that.”

 “I thought this was a candid conversation sir,” Lieutenant Copeland replied.

 “Candid as it may be,” Richard replied, “but I’ll only allow it to go so far.
-Again, we’re officers, we’re held to a higher standard.”
+Again, we’re officers, we are held to a higher standard.”

 Richard nodded his head.
 “See that it doesn’t lieutenant.”